Solarr: Fictional character biography

 Silas King was born in Carson City, Nevada.
 King is a latent mutant and drug runner whose mutant gene activates when he spends several days out in the desert sun after his truck breaks down.
-Gaining the ability to absorb and project solar energy, King becomes a criminal known as Solarr and joins the Emissaries of Evil.
+While recovering from sunstroke and dehydration in a hospital, King realizes that he can absorb and discharge solar energy.
+He becomes a criminal known as Solarr and joins the Emissaries of Evil.

 Solarr is eventually captured and imprisoned at Project Pegasus, where scientists study his powers.
-One of the other captives and subjects for study at Project Pegasus is Bres, one of the other-dimensional Fomor, who kills Solarr by reanimating the corpse of deceased security guard Harry Winslow and having Winslow attack him.
+One of the other captives and subjects for study at Project Pegasus is Bres, an other-dimensional being.
+One of the other captives and subjects for study at Project Pegasus was Bres, one of the other-dimensional Fomor.
+After Solarr kills Project Pegasus guard Harry Winslow, Bres resurrects Winslow and has him kill Solarr.

-In X-Men Unlimited #20 (2022), part of the Krakoan Age, Solarr is revealed to have been resurrected by the Five.

-During the "Fall of X" storyline, Solarr is among the mutants that take refuge at the Limbo Embassy.
+Long after his death, Solarr resurfaces, having presumably been resurrected by the Five.
+During the "Fall of X" storyline, Solarr is among the mutants who take refuge at the Limbo embassy.
 He is later killed by an alternate version of Madelyne Pryor.